 Researchers have started hanging two hives in selected trees and have found that the elephants avoid the bees; their trunks and eyes are particularly vulnerable to any stings.

-Though Mopane trees are important for a number of reasons, and certainly worth our efforts to save them, in comparison to the honeybee, they really are small beer.
+Though Mopane trees are important for a number of reasons, and certainly worth our efforts to save them, in comparison to the honeybee they really are small beer.

-The real value of these fierce little insects is not their honey, but the service they provide; each hive contains around 50,000 little pollinators that are absolutely vital in the production of one in four mouthfuls that we humans eat.
+The real value of these fierce little insects is not their honey, but a service they provide; each hive contains around 50,000 little pollinators that are absolutely vital in the production of one in four mouthfuls that we humans eat.

 They are both financial to the beekeeper, and to the farmer looking for pollination of his crops; and for the fiscus trying to stop the haemorrhage of desperately needed Rands.

-These figures gives us a measure of the decline of beekeeping in SA; and the loss of potential in agriculture.
+These figures give us a measure of the decline of beekeeping in SA; and the loss of potential in agriculture.
 To produce that amount of honey, we would need about an extra 200,000 colonies, he says.